sph-mn/sph-db/readme.md

 # possible enhancements
 * float values as ordinals has not been tested
-* lift the type creation limit. allow all unsigned integer datatypes for type ids and reclaim unused ids
+* lift the type creation limit
 * nested transactions. supposedly possible in lmdb but not working
 * validator functions for indices and relation data consistency
 * partial indices. with a data filter function given at index definition